Genital ulcer: Infectious sexually transmitted causes

-Risk factors for sexually transmitted genital ulcers are similar to the risk factors for most sexually transmitted diseases which include multiple sex partners, alcohol, illicit drug use, homelessness, poverty, inmates, men who have sex with men, sexually active teenagers, sexual contact without contraceptive use, and unstable housing.
+Risk factors for sexually transmitted genital ulcers are similar to the risk factors for most sexually transmitted infections which include multiple sex partners, alcohol, illicit drug use, homelessness, poverty, inmates, men who have sex with men, sexually active teenagers, sexual contact without contraceptive use, and unstable housing.
 The most common cause of genital ulcers in the North America and Western Europe are the result of HSV or syphilis infections, while the most common cause in other parts of the world is chancroid.
 Most sexually active adolescents with genital ulcers have a herpes simplex virus infection, more commonly type 2.
 Meanwhile, according to 2017 CDC reports, syphilis is more common in men who have sex with men populations although rates of syphilis have been rising in heterosexual men and women in the United States.
 Following syphilis and genital herpes infections, a chancroid is the third most common cause but tends to occur in focused outbreaks over time.
 While rates of H. ducreyi infection seem to be declining according to a 2017 report, it is possible this may be due to lack of testing since H. ducreyi requires a very specialized culture medium which is not commonly available.
-Less common causes include lymphogranuloma venereum, which is more common in men who have sex with men, and granuloma inguinale, which is more common in tropical regions globally. rather than in the United States.
+Less common causes include lymphogranuloma venereum, which is more common in men who have sex with men, and granuloma inguinale, which is more common in tropical regions globally. rather than in the US.